swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

 extension FilePath {
   /// A span of the platform code units comprising this path, not including the null terminator. public var codeUnits: Span<FilePath.CodeUnit> { get }

+  /// A span of the platform code units comprising this path, including the
+  /// trailing null terminator as its final element. public var nullTerminatedCodeUnits: Span<FilePath.CodeUnit> { get }

   /// Creates a file path from a span of platform code units.
   ///